importdikshit/importdikshit.github.io/_posts/2018-07-01-experimental-neural-theory.md

 ---
 layout: post
 title: "On Neural Networks"
-description: "Experimentally + Theoretically testing everything I have been told about Neural Networks"
+description: "Examining the ideas that make Neural Networks better"
 date: 2018-07-01
 comments: true
 ---

+Why am I writing this?

+What will this provide to the average reader?

 Have been handed a laundry list of heuristics for Neural Networks.
 Now, I will systematically examine the theory and experiment with it.

 TL;DR: Neural Network research is remarkably ad hoc.